From Edge to Edge: A Flow-Inspired Scheduling Planner for Multi-Robot Systems

 \subsection{Path node selection}

-After obtaining the result of $\mathcal{P}^{(n)}_{\text{next}}(t)$, the next step is to select a path from the set.
-The selected path result is assigned to $\operatorname{PathNode}^{(n)}(t)$ as the control variable of the robot.
-In this section, we will introduce a method based on mixed-integer programming.
+After obtaining the set of candidate paths $\mathcal{P}^{(n)}_{\text{next}}(t)$, the next step is to select one path to assign to $\operatorname{Node}^{(n)}$ as the control variable for the $n$-th robot.
+In this section, we present a path selection strategy based on mixed-integer programming.